levchak0910/css-media-splitter/README.md

 # css-media-splitter

-The tool helps extract all @media at-rules into a dedicated file and download it only when the user device matches the media query.
+The tool extracts all @media at-rules into dedicated files and download them only when the user device matches the media query.

 This technique is the most valuable for mobile-first applications.
-It reduces the size of the CSS downloaded and increases the coverage ratio.
+It reduces the size of the CSS downloaded and increases the coverage ratio, so makes page loading faster and prevents a "Reduce unused CSS code" issue in the Lighthouse report.

 The package exposes: